stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 came out of the dark to visit the faithful few.
 But these were not the Great Old Ones.
 No man had ever seen the Old Ones.
 The carven idol was great Cthulhu, but none might say whether or not the others were precisely like him.
 No one could read the old writing now, but things were told by word of mouth.
-The chanted ritual was not the secret&mdash;that was never spoken aloud, only whispered.
-The chant meant only this: &ldquo;In his house at R&rsquo;lyeh dead Cthulhu waits dreaming.&rdquo;
+The chanted ritual was not the secret--that was never spoken aloud, only whispered.
+The chant meant only this:  "In his house at R'lyeh dead Cthulhu waits dreaming. "

   Only two of the prisoners were found sane enough to be hanged, and the rest were committed to various institutions.
 All denied a part in the ritual murders, and averred